7 Best Aeropress Accessories

 I can see how this might seem like an unnecessary luxury.
 After all, it’s pretty easy to divide an Aeropress brew in two.
 But the affordable price tag of the 2POUR makes it a practical purchase for couples who typically brew and share.
 Adding to its value, the 2POUR is compatible with the Delter Press, and many pour-over drippers.

-The Aeropress is popular among campers, hikers, and travelers, but many people enjoy it as an affordable home brewing option.
+The Aeropress is popular among campers, hikers, and travellers, but many people enjoy it as an affordable home brewing option.
 An organizer stand is a perfect accessory if you’re a coffee lover who falls into that latter camp.
 Instead of tossing the Aeropress back in the drawer daily, it can live proudly on your counter like any other coffee machine.

 How to Choose the Best Aeropress Accessories